 Bryan Dias is the founder of NOLADrinks and the host of the “NOLADrinks Show with Bryan Dias,” a New Orleans-based weekly radio program and podcast heard in over 20 countries and more than 30 US states.
 NOLADrinks “explores the world of drink and food in New Orleans and beyond.”
 He is a noted beverage educator and presenter with years of experience in the world of wine and cocktails.
 Visit NOLADrinks.com for more.

 An Atlanta native, Scott Snodgrass cut his teeth in that city’s up and coming culinary scene from 1990-99.
 Scott moved to New Orleans in 2000 to join the family at Clancy’s, where he worked until opening a place of his own, One Restaurant, in the Riverbend neighborhood of uptown in early 2005.
 After selling that business in 2014, Scott is now enjoying a new adventure catering private dinners for friends & former One clientele.

 Andrew Marin writes about food and cocktails for Where Y’at Magazine.
-He is a former chef, a very slim percentage of Mexican, and a taco enthusiast.
-Follow him @ndrewmarin on Twitter and Instagram, and add andrewmarin on Snapchat for live updates from the Top Taco festival.
+He is a former chef and bartender, a very slim percentage of Mexican, and a taco and tequila enthusiast.
+It’s his second year judging Top Taco.
+Follow him @ndrewmarin on instagram for photos, and watch his instagram story for live updates from the festival.

 Lundeen is Petcetera’s pet pastry chef and baker.
 She is the lead designer for NOLA Bitch Couture, a doggy style design house, making creative apparel, accessories and toys for pets and people.
 Lundeen dedicates her spare time to charity and animal rescue, including Bad toThe Bone: Rescued on The Runway, a feast of food and fashion in which dogs from local rescues strut the catwalk in hopes of finding homes.